 The Sports Premium grant rose to £19,580.00 in 2017/18.
 To date £1,678.00 has been spent on engaging more children in sports clubs as well as training in outdoor learning to increase teaching and learning opportunities in the outside environment.

 In 2018/19, £8,000 of the Sports Premium grant was used to create an astroturf surface adjacent to the playground to enable sports to be played in the winter months on a suitable surface.
+We are further enhancing this space in 2019/20 using our Sports Premium to create a fence and goals therefore making the space even more useful.

 For further information about our Sports Premium spending, please contact the School Business Manager.